atrettel/sheardata/data/README.md

 - (REQUIRED) Year of first publication (4 digits)

-- (REQUIRED) Case number (3 digits)
+- (REQUIRED) Study number (3 digits)

 - (OPTIONAL) Series number (3 digits)

-- (OPTIONAL) Profile or station number (3 digits)
+- (OPTIONAL) Station number (3 digits)

 - (OPTIONAL) Point number (4 digits)

-The required portions are sufficient to identify a case.
-The optional portions can identify a series of profiles, an individual profile, or even a single point in the flow if necessary.
+The required portions are sufficient to identify a study.
+The optional portions can identify a series of profiles/stations, an individual station, or even a single point in the flow if necessary.
 For readability, dashes are acceptable in any location but removed in the database itself.

 Examples:

-- Case identifier (accession number)
+- Study identifier (accession number)

     - Compact form: `B1944001` (8 characters)